deeplearning-wisc/cider/README.md

 Remarks: We are actively working on improving the codebase for reproducibility and ease of use.
 Stay tuned for more updates :).

 ### Update logs
-**Aug 12**: For consistency with existing works on the [ImageNet-100](https://github.com/deeplearning-wisc/MCM/tree/main) subset, we report the finetuned accuracy for CIDER as follows (avg over 3 seeds):
+**Aug 12**: In alignment with prior works on the [ImageNet-100](https://github.com/deeplearning-wisc/MCM/tree/main) subset (the script for generating the subset is provided [here](https://github.com/deeplearning-wisc/MCM/blob/main/create_imagenet_subset.py)), we've also finetuned CIDER with the default hyperparameters (e.g., 10 epochs with ResNet-34) and report the performance below for reference.
+The results are avg over 3 seeds:

 | OOD         | FPR95          | AUROC          | AUPR           |
 |-------------|----------------|----------------|----------------|